serraict/serraict.github.io/_posts/learn/2015-11-08-agile-retrospectives-program-day2.md

 ## How to create a safe environment

-Generally speaking it is advised to only have participating team memebers in the retrospective.
-Presence of management ofte leads to shut-down from team members.
+Generally speaking it is advised to only have participating team members in the retrospective.
+Presence of management often leads to shut-down from team members.

 Team members decide what will go public.